top of page

 Is UNESCO right?
 Is there no Jewish history in Jerusalem?

-On Independence Day, UNESCO okays resolution denying Israeli claims to Jerusalem
+On the Independence Day of Israel, 2 May 2017, UNESCO okays the resolution denying Israeli claims to Jerusalem

 24 countries vote in favor of motion; 26 abstain, and 6 countries vote against; Israel envoy slams ‘new low, even by UNESCO standards’